CrunchyData/postgres-operator/docs/content/quickstart/_index.md

 ## Step 4: Have Some Fun - Create a PostgreSQL Cluster

-The quickstart installation method creates a namespace called `pgo` where the PostgreSQL Operator manages PostgreSQL clusters.
+The quickstart installation method creates a namespace called `pgo` where PGO, the Postgres Operator, manages PostgreSQL clusters.
 Try creating a PostgreSQL cluster called `hippo`:

 ```shell
 pgo create cluster -n pgo hippo